Rigidity of contracting map using harmonic map heat flow: Monotonicity along harmonic heat flow

 where $F:M\times [0,T]\to N$ is a one parameter family of smooth map from $M$ to $N$ and $\phi\in C^\infty(M)$.
 We will use $F_t$ and $F_i$ to denote $F_*(\partial_t)$ and $F_*(\partial_i)$ respectively.
 We will call this a solution to the $\phi$-harmonic map heat flow.

 We start with deriving an evolution equation of the eigenvalue of the pull-back metric $F^*h$.
 In what follows, we will use $\tilde R$ to denote the curvature of $h$ at $F(x)$.
-All norms and connections are with respect to the fixed metrics $g$ on $M$ and $h$ on $N$. \begin{lma} Along the $\phi$-harmonic map heat flow between $(M^n,g) $ and $(N^m,h)$, the tensor $\a=g-F^*h$ satisfies
+All norms and connections are with respect to the fixed metrics $g$ on $M$ and $h$ on $N$.
+To ease the notations, we will also denote $\ell=\min\{m,n\}$.